PUNJAB SOUTH (Multan, Bahawalpur, Khanewal) Dec 18,19, 2021

 We actually slept in till 7:30, we were off to see a few places before starting the long drive to Peshewar

 Bolan Mosque.
 This was an unusual mosque to be included in NM.
 Located 14 km east of the city center on the outskirts of Quetta, it is quite small and appears fairly new.
-Fronted by a large marble floored square and brightly painted on the outside with 2 small minarets, the interior was unfinished grey cement with 4 columns.
+Fronted by a large marble-floored square and brightly painted on the outside with 2 small minarets, the interior was unfinished grey cement with 4 columns.
 Four small groups were sitting on the floor studying the Koran.
 I asked if this was a madrassa and just got blank stares.
-The carpet was simple place mats.
+The carpet was simple placemats.

 Museum of Geology.
-The doors were open and the long hallway had story boards about gems, rocks, meteorites, general geology, and more but the galleries themselves were not open.
+The doors were open and the long hallway had storyboards about gems, rocks, meteorites, general geology, and more but the galleries themselves were not open.
 There was no one around to ask questions of.
 Free

 Quetta Archeological Museum.
 As it was the off-season, the museum was in the process of moving to a new location at the University of Balochistan and there was not much to see.
 The usual rather boring (and redundant) Stone Age to modern times artifacts.
 Free

-The following Tentative WHS is actually listed in Sindh region, but two of the locations are in Balochistan near Quetta.
+The following Tentative WHS is listed in the Sindh region, but two of the locations are in Balochistan near Quetta.
 On our way out of town, I made a detour to see these.
-They are fascinating irrigation systems originally developed in Iran (where I saw many), they were also developed in many other places, usually desert locations.
+They are fascinating irrigation systems originally developed in Iran (where I saw many), but they were also developed in many other places, usually desert locations.
 They employ underground channels used to prevent evaporation.

 Karez System Cultural Landscape.
 Tentative WHS (12/04/2016).
 The Karez system of the Balochistan desert is an ancient and still functional community-based water management system in an arid landscape.
 Karez originated in the 1st millennium BC in Persia and travelled east and westward along the Silk Route, throughout the Muslim world arriving in China during the Han dynasty (206 BC – 24 AD) and in Balochistan somewhat earlier.
 Used in India, western China, Middle East and North Africa.